Oscillometric Blood Pressure Monitor

 Design a complete first-run experience for prototyping and user testing.

 Finger Placement: I created illustrations to show the nuances.
+The instruction will autoplay.

 Learn how to apply pressure: Highlight common mistakes since there's no real-time feedback to guide users.